 Scale up your server size will fix the issue of the storage space.
 But a better choice is to optimize your server disk space by running disk cleanup.

 Cloudways offers two choices for optimizing your server Cleanup: Manual Disk Cleanup and Automatic Disk Cleanup.

 On-demand Disk Cleanup:

 There are five options for On-demand Disk Cleanup that Cloudways provides.
 By selecting any of the 5 custom choices, you can increase the disk optimization functionality to yield more free disk space. these options are:

-when you set the trigger icon on Cloudways optimization, Cloudways will automatically run an optimization when the server storage reaches 80% disk usage or more.
+when you set the trigger icon On, Cloudways will automatically run an optimization when the server storage reaches 80% disk usage or more.

 However, you can increase the automated optimization functionality by activating the custom cleanup options and then clicking Save Changes.